-JURISDICTION NUMBER OF REPORTED EVENTS REPORTED LOSSES ANNUALIZED LOSS (AL) TOTALS FOR STUDY AREA 16 1,192 \$8,903,862,000 \$52,488
+JURISDICTION NUMBER OF REPORTED EVENTS REPORTED LOSSES ANNUALIZED LOSS (AL) TOTALS FOR STUDY AREA 1,192 \$8,903,862,000 \$52,488

-The severity of a hailstorms' impact is considered to be limited since these storms generally result in injuries treatable with first aid, critical facilities and services shut down for 24 hours or less, and less than ten percent of affected properties are destroyed or suffer major damage.
+A hailstorm will have a limited impact on the CVCOG area, which would result in injuries being treatable with first aid, the shutdown of critical facilities and services for 24 hours or less, with less than ten percent of property destroyed or with major damage.
 Importantly, while the impact for hail may be considered limited, the entire region and assets are equally vulnerable.
 All existing and future buildings, facilities and populations are considered to be exposed to this hazard and could potentially be impacted.

-16 Totals for the study area may include values less than \$5,000 for dollar amounts that are classified as "Negligible" in the table.
+&lt;sup>16 Totals for the study area may include values less than \$5,000 for dollar amounts that are classified as "Negligible" in the table.